carstenSpraener/cgV19/README.md

 ### Building a helloWorld-Application

-_This chapter describes how to create a simple PoJo with cgV19.
-The result is in the cgV19-helloWorld module.
-But of course you want to build it on your own._
-### Building a helloWorld-Application

 _This chapter describes how to create a simple PoJo with cgC19 .
 The result is in the cgV19-helloWorld module.
 But of course you want to build it on your own._